mobxjs/mobx/README.md

 Mobservable enables your data structures to become observable.
 Next to that it can make your functions (or [React components](https://github.com/mweststrate/mobservable-react)) reactive, so that they re-evaluate whenever relevant data is altered.
-It's like Excel for JavaScript: any data structure can be turned into a 'data cell', any function into a 'formula' that updates automatically.
+It's like Excel for JavaScript: any data structure can be turned into a 'data cell', and every function or user interface component can be turned into a 'formula' that updates automatically.

-This has major benefits for the simplicity, maintainability and performance of your code:
-* Write complex applications which unmatched simple code.
-* Enable unopiniated state management: be free to use mutable objects, cyclic references, classes and real references to store state.
-* Write declarative views that track their own dependencies.
-No subscriptions, cursors or other redundant declarations to manage.
-* Build [high performing](mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/) React applications without Flux or Immutable data structures.
-* Predictable behavior: all views are updated synchronously and atomically.
+Mobservable is unopiniated about which data structures to use;
+it can work with mutable objects, arrays, (cyclic) references, classes etc.
+So that your actions, stores and user interface can remain KISS.
+Besides that, it is [fast](mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/).

 ## The essentials